About Us

 • Fundraising to increase the Trust’s income.

-Dr Jennifer Somerville, Chair
+Dr Jennifer Somerville, Trustee (Chair)

 Trustee Chairman, Jennifer Somerville